sillsdev/liblcm/README.md

 - cd into the directory of the cloned liblcm repository.

 **On Windows**
+- Run the appropriate `vsvars*.bat`.
+Alternatively, `LCM.sln` can be built from within Visual Studio.
 - Run `build.cmd` to build the liblcm library.

 **On Linux**